cdoremus/deno-blog/posts/DRAFT_Testing_Fresh_Components,_Middleware_and_Handlers_with_fresh-testing-library.2023-09-20.md

 The [`fresh-testing-library`](https://deno.land/x/fresh_testing_library) is a new unit testing utility for Deno Fresh.
 Until now testing a Fresh application used the built-in Deno test runner with `std/testing` utilities for verifying low-level logic and the [Deno-Puppeteer](https://deno.land/x/puppeteer) or [Astral](https://astral.deno.dev/) libs for end-to-end testing.
 The `fresh-testing-library` fills the niche between the other options to allow isolated testing of fresh components, middleware and route handlers.

-`fresh-testing-library` is a thin wrapper around the [Preact Testing Library](https://preactjs.com/guide/v10/preact-testing-library/) which is inspired by the React Testing Library.
+`fresh-testing-library` creates a thin wrapper around the [Preact Testing Library](https://preactjs.com/guide/v10/preact-testing-library/) which is inspired by the React Testing Library.
 All of them including `fresh-testing-library` share an API under the [Testing Library](https://testing-library.com/) moniker.

+The `fresh-testing-library` also adds utilities for testing Fresh route handler's, route components and middleware.
+Those are under the `server.ts` module while the component testing library is under the `component.ts` module.
+Both can also be accessed via the library's `mod.ts` module.

 The Testing Library philosophy is to create tests that interact with the application the same way an app user would do.
 To do so, Testing Library tests hone in on verifying DOM elements.